November 20, 2014

 My goal is to make a decision regarding delays and closings by 5:30 a.m. each day.
 However, with changing road and weather conditions, sometimes the decision is made as late as 6:00 a.m.
 In rare instances, a delay may be announced in order to afford more time to determine whether the changing road and weather conditions warrant a school closing.
 In these instances, a decision to close may be determined as late as 8:00 a.m. or 9:00 a.m., depending on whether the original delay was 2-hours or 3-hours, respectively.
 I know this creates an extreme inconvenience for parents, and I will utilize this option as rarely as possible.
 On days that a delay schedule is implemented and later changed to a closing, road conditions either worsened, or despite the best efforts of county, city, or state road crews, roadways were not adequately cleared or treated.
 Ultimately, school will be in session only if our bus drivers can safely navigate buses on the NACS roads that must be traveled to transport our students.

-No. In addition to being open a minimum number of minutes each day, Indiana law requires that schools must be open for student instruction a minimum of 180 days.
+A. No. In addition to being open a minimum number of minutes each day, Indiana law requires that schools must be open for student instruction a minimum of 180 days.
 To allow the lengthening of school days to serve as an option for making up school closings, a change in current law is required.
+In 2013-14, the State granted waivers permitting this action.
+However, this option is not in statute and the waiver only applied to the 2013-14 school year.

-No. I did consider and investigate this option a few years ago.
-However, because of SAT and ACT test administrations, lego league/robotics team competitions, academic team competitions, speech and debate team competitions, band and choir contests, FFA and 4-H participation and competitions, culinary arts competitions, little league participation, Boy Scouts and Girl Scouts activities, IHSAA tournament games, track meets, tennis and golf matches, baseball and softball games, and numerous other activities scheduled on Saturdays throughout March, April, May, and June, I will not recommend the implementation of Saturday school for the purposes of making up emergency/weather related school closings.
+A. No. I did consider and investigate this option last school year and a few years ago.
+However, because of SAT and ACT test administrations, LEGO League/robotics team competitions, academic team competitions, speech and debate team competitions, band and choir contests, FFA and 4-H participation and competitions, culinary arts competitions, little league participation, Boy Scouts and Girl Scouts activities, IHSAA tournament games, track meets, tennis and golf matches, baseball and softball games, and numerous other school and personal activities scheduled on Saturdays throughout March, April, May, and June, I will not recommend the implementation of Saturday school for the purposes of making up emergency/weather related school closings.

 Q. Will graduation be rescheduled?

-If the number of make-up days required by the State of Indiana extends beyond the current graduation date, then yes, graduation will be rescheduled so that all students can meet Indiana’s attendance requirements and Indiana’s graduation requirements before the ceremony.
-Our currently scheduled last day of school is May 30 and our currently scheduled date of graduation is June 8.
+A. If the number of make-up days required by the State of Indiana extends beyond the current graduation date, then yes, graduation will be rescheduled so that all students can meet Indiana’s attendance requirements and Indiana’s graduation requirements before the ceremony.
+Our currently scheduled last day of school is May 29 and our currently scheduled date of graduation is June 7.

 Q. Have steps been taken to reduce the need for extending the school year beyond the currently scheduled last day of school?

-Yes.
-The 2013-2014 NACS calendar includes four potential make-up days within the school year (one potential make-up day on December 20, one on February 24, one on March 14, and one on April 18).
+A. Yes.
+The 2014-2015 NACS calendar includes four potential make-up days within the school year (one potential make-up day on December 19, one on February 23, one on March 20, and one on April 24).
 If these make-up days are not needed, then these days will be treated as holidays.
 However, if the number of required make-up days exceeds the number of built-in days, then yes, the school year will be extended beyond the currently scheduled last day of school in order to comply with Indiana’s attendance laws.

 Northwest Allen County Schools